 - Dress your bed for restful sleep.
 When you’re using a duvet (I just learned this myself), there should be a sheet between you and the duvet.
 Shop for the right pillows and sheets, and of course, a good mattress.

 - Style your bedroom for rest and relaxation.
-Paint colors and wall art should be soothing, the room should be clutter-free, curtains and drapes should block out the light from outside, and if lavender mists (or something else) helps you to fall asleep, make space for them on your nightstand.
-Things like the right reading light to journal or read by should also get your attention.
-In other words, style your bedroom with the things that make you feel pampered and ready for rest.
+Paint colors and wall art should be soothing, the room should be clutter-free, curtains and drapes should block out the light from outside.

 - Dress for better sleep.
-Use a sleeping mask if you find it helpful and sleep in clothes that keep your body temperature within range throughout the night.
-Natural fabrics breathe better than man-made fabrics like polyesters, for example, which can heat up during the night and cause you to wake up.
+Sleep in clothes that keep your body temperature within range throughout the night.
+Man-made fabrics like polyesters, for example, which can heat up during the night and cause you to wake up.

 - Find your best sleep position.
 Per the experts, sleeping on our back is best but ultimately, your comfort is key.